aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/staking_contract.md

 ## Function `stake_pool_address`

-Return the address of the underlying stake pool for the staking contract between the provided staker and operator.

-This errors out the staking contract with the provided staker and operator doesn't exist.
+Return the address of the underlying stake pool for the staking contract between the provided staker and<br/> operator.<br/><br/> This errors out the staking contract with the provided staker and operator doesn&apos;t exist.

 <pre><code>&#35;[view]<br/>public fun stake_pool_address(staker: address, operator: address): address<br/></code></pre>